Henry Ponting and Hesther Wetmore

 - Sophia Ponting.
 Baptised 31 October 1830 at Berkeley.

 At the time that his son Henry was baptised in 1810, Henry senior is described as a dairyman of Mobley.
 When William was baptised on 31 October 1811 and buried on the same day at Berkeley he is described as the son of Henry Ponting, dairyman of Mobley.
-At the time son John was baptised in 1813 Henry is described as a yeoman of Hinton.
+At the time son John was baptised in 1813 Henry is a yeoman of Hinton.
 Thereafter he is described as a yeoman of Mobley, until the birth of Sophia when he is described as a farmer.

 Henry is recorded as the occupying tenant at £50 per annum of Mobley Farm, Hamfallow in 1832/33.

 He is the occupant of land as tenant at Mobley Farm, Hamfallow in 1834/35, 1837/38, 1844/45 and 1851/52.
 (Gloucestershire Register of Electors).
 Mobley Farm, a mid/late 17th century grade II listed building is pictured below.
-A planning application in July 1999 submitted by the Cullimore family (a name that appears frequently elsewhere in this account) states that Mobley Farm is rented on a lifetime tenancy from the Berkeley Estate and consists of a house, buildings and 352 acres of land.
+A planning application in July 1999 submitted by the Cullimore family (a name that appears frequently elsewhere on this site) states that Mobley Farm is rented on a lifetime tenancy from the Berkeley Estate and consists of a house, buildings and 352 acres of land.
 The only dwelling available is Mobley Farmhouse which is a six bedroom listed farmhouse situated beside the buildings at Mobley Farm.
 The application states that the Cullimore family had been farming there for four generations.

-￼The 1841 census for Mobley, Berkeley shows the following occupants in the Ponting household
+The 1841 census for Mobley, Berkeley shows the following occupants in the Ponting household

 - Henry Ponting, aged 56, farmer